Chaowu88/PathParser/README.md

 __2 Protein cost estimation.__ The smallest enzyme investment will be assessed by calculating the minimal total enzyme cost supporting a given pathway flux.

 __3 Robustness analysis.__ Specifically, an ensemble of models is generated to simulate the system response to enzyme perturbation based on bifurcation theory and a continuation method.
 Probability of system failure and flux fold change against enzyme perturbation are estimated as well as a flux control index.
-## Dependencies
-PathParser was developed and tested using Python 3.6 with the following packages:

-numpy 1.16.1, pandas 0.23.4, scipy 1.2.1, sympy 1.1.1, matplotlib 3.0.3, seaborn 0.8.1, openopt 0.5625, pillow 6.0.0, xlrd 1.2.0, cvxopt and openpyxl
 ## Usage
 __main1.py__ performs MDF optimization and protein cost estimation with the following arguments: